wolray/symbol-overlay/readme.md

 ### Powerful

 - Toggle all overlays of symbol at point: `symbol-overlay-put`
+- Jump between locations of symbol at point: `symbol-overlay-jump-next` & `symbol-overlay-jump-prev`
+- Switch to the closest symbol highlighted nearby: `symbol-overlay-switch-forward` & `symbol-overlay-switch-backward`
+- Remove all highlighted symbols in the buffer: `symbol-overlay-remove-all`
 - Copy symbol at point: `symbol-overlay-save-symbol`
+- Toggle overlays to be showed in buffer or only in scope: `symbol-overlay-toggle-in-scope`
 - Jump back to the position before a recent jump: `symbol-overlay-echo-mark`
-- Remove all highlighted symbols in the buffer: `symbol-overlay-remove-all`
-- Jump between locations of symbol at point: `symbol-overlay-jump-next` & `symbol-overlay-jump-prev`
 - Jump to the definition of symbol at point: `symbol-overlay-jump-to-definition`
-- Switch to the closest symbol highlighted nearby: `symbol-overlay-switch-forward` & `symbol-overlay-switch-backward`
-- Toggle overlays to be showed in buffer or only in scope: `symbol-overlay-toggle-in-scope`
+- Isearch symbol at point literally, without `regexp-quote` the symbol: `symbol-overlay-isearch-literally`
 - Query replace symbol at point: `symbol-overlay-query-replace`
 - Rename symbol at point on all its occurrences: `symbol-overlay-rename`